 - Excellent verbal and written communication skills are essential and comfortable making presentations before others.

-- Participates in the interview process of staff and makes hiring recommendations.
-Performs supervisory duties including but not limited to setting standards for work performance, communicating standards to employees, assigning and coordinating work; promoting, developing, disciplining and counseling employees on performance and conducts performance evaluations.
-Approves leave and ensures timely completion and processing of attendance records.
+- Performs supervisory duties including but not limited to setting standards for work performance, communicating standards to employees, assigning and coordinating work; developing, disciplining and counseling employees Approves leave and ensures timely completion and processing of attendance records.

-- Promotes a positive image of the Authority by establishing and maintaining to the greatest extent possible a viable and positive working relationship with residents, co-workers, local agencies and all appropriate agencies of the City with which the Authority may come into contact.
+- Possess impeccable ethical standards and promote a positive image of the Authority by establishing and maintaining to the greatest extent possible a viable and positive working relationship with residents, co-workers, local agencies and all appropriate agencies of the City with which the Authority may come into contact.

-- Sufficient manual dexterity to allow operation of a variety of automated office machines, i.e. computer keyboard, copy machine, printer, fax machine, telephone, typewriter, calculator, etc.
+- Sufficient manual dexterity and physical abilities required in an office environment and to allow operation of a variety of automated office machines

 ACCEPTABLE EXPERIENCE AND TRAINING: